d4lton/ignis/README.md

     production > cp production:config/main staging:config/main

 This will copy the `config/main` document in your `production` project to `config/main` in your `staging` project.

+## SECURITY

+The configuration file is stored in ".config/com.basken.ignis/config.json" and is plaintext by default.
+If you want this file to be encrypted:

+- exit from ignis
+- delete `.config/com.basken.ignis/config.json`
+- set the `IGNIS_ENCRYPTION_KEY` environment variable to a 32 character (256 bit) AES-256 key
+- run ignis and set your projects up with `use` and `login` as before
+- the `.config/com.basken.ignis/config.json` config file should be encrypted